pthu/sahd/source/words/sheleg.md

 <span dir="rtl">הֲיַעֲזֹב ‏ מִצּוּר ‏ שָׂדַי ‏ שֶׁלֶג לְבָנוֹן</span>,
 ‘Can it leave the mountain highland the snow of Lebanon?’ (translation Lundbom 1999:818).
 McKane (2014:428) suggests translating as ‘does the snow ever disappear from the rocky slopes of Lebanon?’; he supposed a shift of  <span dir="rtl">לְבָנוֹן</span> as <i>nomen rectum</i> of  <span dir="rtl">מִצּוּר שָׂדַי</span> instead of <span dir="rtl">שֶׁלֶג</span>.
-Iwry (1952:164) and Albright (1950:23) compared this passage with Ps 68:15 (in which we have the verb <span dir="rtl">שׁלג</span>, ‘to snow’) and suggest as translation ‘will flints forsake the fields or snow Lebanon?’,[^14] because according to Albright in the ancient Israel pieces of flint were spread in the fields on the plains.
-According to Ehrlich (1914:289) and Barbiero (2002:378) the ‘snow of Lebanon’ is ice cold water that flows from Mount Hermon, in Lebanon, down into the valley.
+Iwry (1952:164) and Albright (1950:23) compared this passage with Ps 68:15 (in which we have the verb <span dir="rtl">שׁלג</span>, ‘to snow’) and suggested as translation ‘will flints forsake the fields or snow Lebanon?’, because according to Albright in the ancient Israel pieces of flint were spread in the fields on the plains.[^16] According to Ehrlich (1914:289) and Barbiero (2002:378) the ‘snow of Lebanon’ is ice cold water that flows from Mount Hermon, in Lebanon, down into the valley.
 Martin Noth (1956:26, 52) refers to one of the names of Hermon used nowadays, viz. ‘<i>dschebel et-teldsch</i>’, ‘Schneeberg’ (‘snow mountain’), because its top is covered over a long period with snow.
 This supports the rendering by Lundbom, who defended the rendering above on the structure of the two parallel rhetorical questions (Lundbom 1998:821–22).

 <b>A.3</b> In ancient Israel snow is unusual but is known as a meteorological phenomenon.
 Because of its identity as an extraordinary phenomenon the snow is often mentioned in similes and images.
 Only two passages refer to snow as a real occurence, <i>viz</i>.
 2&nbsp;Sam 23:20/ 1&nbsp;Chron 11:22:
 <span dir="rtl">בְּיוֹם הַשָּׁלֶג</span>, ‘on a snowy day’.
 It is probably used to refer to a specific timeframe, a locution meaning ‘winter’.
 Sometimes the term is found in metaphoric context.
 In Prov 25:13